 Glossary

 Brand naming is tough, but it's even harder if you don't know the lingo.
-With this handy reference, you'll avoid embarrassing naming faux pas (euphony is not a slur you hurl at posers, acronyms are most definitely not the same as initialisms, and suggestive names does NOT mean brand names that aren't safe for work) and be able to use exact linguistic terms to communicate your ideas to your branding partner.
+With this handy reference, you'll avoid embarrassing naming faux pas.
+For example: euphony is not a slur you hurl at posers, acronyms are most definitely not the same as initialisms, and suggestive names do NOT refer to brand names that aren't safe for work.
+Plus, you'll be able to use exact linguistic terms to communicate your ideas to word nerds like us.

 A